 Darren Aronofsky has been a director of interest ever since his appearance with the reality-bending Pi (1998).
 Elsewhere, Aronofsky went onto make the highly acclaimed drug addiction film Requiem for a Dream (2000) and a critically divided venture into science-fiction with The Fountain (2006).
-He also co-wrote David Twohys haunted submarine drama Below (2002) and has been associated with a number of other projects including what eventually became Christopher Nolans Batman Begins (2005), The Wolverine (2013), the remake of RoboCop (2014), an adaptation of Frank Millers graphic novel Ronin, and an original project called Machine Man about a man who conducts cyborg self-enhancements before finally settling on his controversial adaptation of the Biblical Noah (2014).
-One of the more interesting claims that Darren Aronofsky made in publicity interviews for Black Swan was that he had originally intended the heroine to be a love interest for Mickey Rourkes title character in The Wrestler – which would surely have resulted in a film that would have been mind-boggling to say the least.
+He also co-wrote David Twohys haunted submarine drama Below (2002) and has been associated with a number of other projects including what eventually became Christopher Nolans Batman Begins (2005), The Wolverine (2013), the remake of RoboCop (2014), an adaptation of Frank Millers graphic novel Ronin, and an original project called Machine Man about a man who conducts cyborg self-enhancements before finally settling on his controversial adaptation of the Biblical Noah (2014) and a return to the genre with the subsequent surreal horror film Mother!
+(2017).
+One of the more interesting claims that Darren Aronofsky made in publicity interviews for Black Swan was that he had originally intended the heroine to be a love interest for Mickey Rourkes title character in The Wrestler which would surely have resulted in a film that would have been mind-boggling to say the least.

 Black Swan is parodied in Scary MoVie (2013) and 30 Nights of Paranormal Activity with the Devil Inside the Girl with the Dragon Tattoo (2013).